westonea252/KillerHomeLab/SQL2019-AlwaysOn/README.md

 Parameters that support changes
 - AdminUsername.
 Enter a valid Admin Username
 - AdminPassword.
 Enter a valid Admin Password
+- LicenseType.
+Choose Windows_Server if you already have a WindowsServer License or None if you don't
 - AvailabilitySetName.
 Enter a Availability Set Name
 - LoadBalancerName.
 Enter a Load Balanccer Name
 - ServiceAccount.
 SQL Service Account Name